conwetlab/ckanext-privatedatasets/README.md

 * If you want you can also add some preferences to set if the Acquire URL should be shown when the user is creating and/or editing a dataset:
   * To show the Acquire URL when the user is **creating** a dataset, you should set the following preference: `ckan.privatedatasets.show_acquire_url_on_create = True`.
 By default, the value of this preference is set to `False`.
   * To show the Acquire URL when the user is **editing** a dataset, you should set the following preference: `ckan.privatedatasets.show_acquire_url_on_edit = True`.
 By default, the value of this preference is set to `False`.
+* In some cases you will want to secure the notification callback in order to filter the entities (user, machines...) that can send them.
+To do so, you can follow the instructions in the section [Securing the Notification Callback](#securing-the-notification-callback).
 * Restart your apache2 reserver (`sudo service apache2 restart`)
 * That's All!